dmachard/go-dnscollector/docs/loggers/logger_file.md

 ## Save to PCAP files

+You can configure the collector to save traffic in PCAP format.
+Only available with `logger file`.

 In PCAP mode, DNS traffic is logged in binary form, capturing details over various protocols.
 The following mappings are used:

 | Origin protocol        | Translated to                  |